LaFosseAcademy/rlam/session_notes.md

 plt.show()
 ```
-**ONLY DO THIS IF THERE IS TIME**
+**ONLY DO THIS EXTRA SECTION ON VISUAL 1 IF THERE IS TIME**

-11. **Explain** that we could refine this even further by using some of our knowledge of string methods and variables
+11. **Explain** that we could refine this even further by using some of our knowledge of string methods and variables - this is useful to think about if you're working on multiple visuals and you wanted to ensure uniformity across them
 12. **Highlight** that we're accessing the data from the previous cell and using string methods to take out the '_'
 13. **Highlight** we could also use `Title` if we wanted to...
 14. **Show** what happens when we just alter `axis_font` in the `variables` at the top